belle2/basf2/online_book/prerequisites/ssh.rst

    to connect to the other node.
-Alternatively, you can directly connect to a specific host instead of the login node, but for that you might need to extend your `ssh config
+Alternatively, you can directly connect to a specific host instead of the login node, but for that you might need to extend your :ref:`ssh config
    <online_book/prerequisites/ssh:SSH Configuration File>` to also use a
-   gateway server for the specific hosts in the cluster, e.g. for the KEKCC worker nodes:
+   gateway server for the specific nodes in the cluster, e.g. for the KEKCC:

    .. literalinclude:: ssh_config.txt
       :lines: 31-33